For urgent consular assistance call

 Ask your bank if your card will work in Myanmar.

-The government controls travel within parts of Myanmar, including to and from land border crossings.
+The military administration controls travel within parts of Myanmar, including to and from land border crossings.

-Unmarked landmines make parts of Myanmar dangerous.
-This is especially the case:
+Unmarked landmines and IEDs make parts of Myanmar dangerous.
+These devices are used in:

 Landmine locations may not be marked.
-Stick to established roads.
+Stay on established roads.

 Myanmar's Water Festival (Thingyan) and New Year is celebrated in April each year.
 There's an increased risk of road accidents due to: